ConvectionTech/HadoopAdmin/README.md

 # HadoopAdmin
 This is my first learning
 hi changing file
-changed nw for two times
+changed nw for two times or many more times